ronkuijpers/Wordclock/README.md

 - [BuildInstruction.md](docs/BuildInstruction.md): Hardware and LED setup
 - [QuickStart.md](docs/QuickStart.md): Quick Start Guide
 - [todo](docs/todo): Pending and completed tasks

+## Grid Variants

+The firmware supports multiple LED-letter layouts.
+Each variant is defined in `src/grid_layout.cpp`.
+To add or adjust a layout, duplicate one of the placeholder blocks in that file and update the letter rows, word positions, and minute LED indices.
+The active variant is stored in NVS and can be selected via the admin UI (`/admin`) or programmatically with `displaySettings.setGridVariant(...)`.

 ## Todo's & Roadmap